eriklievaart/antastic/README.md

 `antastic p1:skip.test=true:t1`

-All properties are applied on all targets regardless of declaration order.
+All properties are applied on all targets of the project regardless of declaration order.
 It is also possible to specify global properties.
 These apply to all jobs following the global property.
 So to have project p1 & p2 run with the skip.test property set to true: